jachad83/blockchain_custom/README.md

 # Blockchain; personal, custom
-Create (or add to existing) blockchain of randomised strings as data; blocks made up of index, datetime, data, previous block hash and current block hash.
+Create (or add to an existing) blockchain of randomised strings as data; blocks made up of index, datetime, data, previous block hash and current block hash.

+##### Notes:
+* I've generally adhered to PEP8, there are some deviations for sake of readability or showing multiple methods to perform a task i.e. string concatenation.
+* Developed on Linux, not tested to any great degree on other OS's.

 ## Version 1.1.0, October 2018
 Create or add to an existing Blockchain; chain name provided by the user which is stored in a Postgres database.